 The demo version of “Tomorrow Will Be Dying” represents a pure interactive novel by now, but it also shows off the incredibly well arranged atmosphere.
 It introduces us to the lifes of four different characters called A, B, C and N so far.
-While A is a pure trouble maker who wants to intends to drop out of school, B is a former track team star who just became a bit of an outcast.
-Both of them join the occult club led by N, whose only other member is C. And like the quoted description already told you: Only the friendship of B and C continues, as A und N vanishes into thin air without any notice.
+While A is a pure troublemaker who intends to drop out of school, B is the former star of the track team who became somewhat of an outcast.
+Both of them join the occult club led by N, whose only other member is C. After high school, only the friendship of B and C continues, as A und N both vanish into thin air without any notice.

-After the first couple of introduction scenes that are set in high school, a hard break comes in: B is now an university student and struggling with a part time job.
-She wakes up in the middle of the night thanks to a nightmare – one of her childhood friends, represented as a faceless figure, and herself are going through a flower field.
+After the first couple of introduction scenes that are set in the past, a hard cut comes in: B is now an university student and struggles with a part-time job.
+She wakes up in the middle of the night thanks to a nightmare: One of her childhood friends, represented as a faceless figure, and herself are going through a flower field.
 Suddenly they say that B will not be fast enough.
-As B asks what exactly they mean by that, the answer strikes like a bolt through her heart: She will not be fast enough to save them.
+As B asks what exactly they mean by that, the answer strikes like a bolt through her heart – she will not be fast enough to save them.
 It appears that they died and that B still feels guilty for that.

-Then C arrives and guides B out of her sleep paralysis.
-While B is happy about that coincidence of C helping her out, she is not that happy about her reason to be in the apartment after all.
-C had a fight with her parents and ran away, so now she is treating B’s flat as a hideout.
-That is the basic plot of “Tomorrow Will Be Dying” so far, but do not let this summary mislead you: There is something very special about the prototype so far.
-A certain type of mystery can be recognized while playing, and I am looking forward to see the implementations of the different features both of the developers promised in their successful Kickstarter campaign.
+Suddenly, C arrives and guides B out of her sleep paralysis.
+While B is happy about that coincidence of C helping her out, she is not that happy about C’s reason to be there at all.
+She had a fight with her parents and ran away, hoping that she could use B’s flat as a hideout.
+That is the basic plot of “Tomorrow Will Be Dying” so far, but do not let this summary mislead you: There is something very special about this prototype.
+A certain type of mystery can be recognized while playing, and I am looking forward to see the implementations of the different features the developers promised in their successful Kickstarter campaign.
+[PLAY]